- Frames of debate

 Secrest, Donald, and Gregory G. Brunk and Howard Tamashiro.
 “Moral Justifications for Resort to War with Nicaragua: The Attitudes of Three American Elite Groups.”
 The Western Political Quarterly 44, 3 (Sept.
 1991): 541-59.

 Smith, Christian.
 Resisting Reagan: The U.S. Central America Peace Movement.
 University of Chicago Press, 1996.
 This is the only book-length study of the Central America movement as a whole.
 Smith, a sociologist, examines the moral outrage of activists, protest and lobbying activities, competing frames of public discourse, governmental harassment, and internal movement struggles.
-He focuses on religious-based groups — Sanctuary groups, Witness for Peace, and the Pledge of Resistance — and argues that “religion served as a primary factor in the negotiation of the movement’s collective identity” (380).
+He focuses on a few religious-based groups — Sanctuary groups, Witness for Peace, and the Pledge of Resistance — and argues that “religion served as a primary factor in the negotiation of the movement’s collective identity” (380).
 Smith takes a critical view of leftist groups, when mentioned, despite the increasing cooperation between religious and secular left sectors, facilitated in part by liberation theology.

 Stout, Angela.
 “Sanctuary in the 1980s: The Dialectics of Law and Social Movement Development.”
 PhD dissertation.
 Univ. of Delaware, 1989.